linhhonblade/OdooTraining/odoo-use-cases/customize-user-groups/how-to-manage-access-rights.md

 - **Global rules** are **subtractive**, they must all be matched for a record to be accessible
 - **Group rules** are additive, if any of them matches (and all global rules match) then the record is accessible

-# Default config trong Odoo
+# Default config from Odoo

 ## Sale Team